MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-logical-2016.md

 ms.custom: engagement-fy24
 ---

-# Set up logical networks in the VMM fabric

 Read this article to learn how to create logical networks in System Center Virtual Machine Manager (VMM)